 Ingredient Notes

-- Milk – use any milk you prefer.
+- Milk – Use any milk you prefer.
 If you want this to be vegan, then use a plant-based milk.

-- Water – you can’t have tea without the water.
+- Water – You can’t have tea without the water.

-How To Make A Chai Tea Latte
+How To Make This

 - Add water and spices to a small saucepan and bring to a boil.
 Then, turn off the heat and allow the spices to steep in the water for about 4-5 minutes.